Physiotherapy Treatment for Back Pain Relief in Delhi

 4. Gluteal and Hip Flexor Soft Tissue Work

 Many patients are surprised to learn that tight hip flexors (especially the iliopsoas) and inhibited gluteal muscles are major contributors to low back pain.
 When the hip flexors are chronically shortened from prolonged sitting, they tilt the pelvis forward, increasing lumbar lordosis and compressing the lumbar facets.
-Addressing this hip-spine relationship is a cornerstone of Dr. Richa Gupta’s approach at AlignBody – and is a major reason why our patients see sustained improvement, not just temporary relief.
+Addressing this hip-spine relationship is a cornerstone of Dr. Richa Gupta’s approach at AlignBody — and is a major reason why our patients see sustained improvement, not just temporary relief.
+If you are also dealing with neck and shoulder issues alongside back pain, explore our neck pain and cervical stiffness treatment guide.

 Frequently Asked Questions